statecouncil/tf-bamf/Installer/install_structure_reference.md

 1- Welcome, information, warnings, credits, license, etc.
 2- Selection boxes for which features to install
+	- FGD
+	- Tools
+	- Assets (If FGD selected, FGD Assets NEEDS to be selected)
+	- Prefabs
+	- Gamemode Prefabs
+	- Example VMFs
+	- whatever else we add to this project
-3a- If necessary, select Team Fortress 2 installation directory 3b- If necessary, select CompilePal installation directory 3c- If necessary, select VMF directory
+3a- If necessary, select Team Fortress 2 installation directory (location of gameinfo.txt) 3b- If necessary, select CompilePal installation directory (location of compilepal.exe) 3c- If necessary, select VMF directory (user choice)